sievericcardo/greenhouse_dt_project/HOWTORUN.md

 The smol_scheduler will periodically run a SMOL program, which analyzes the data collected by the data collectors and triggers the actuation system when needed.

-When the moisture of a pot is below a certain threshold, the actuator will be triggered and the pot will be watered.
+When the moisture of a pot is below a certain threshold, the Actuator will be triggered and the pot will be watered.
 The threshold is fixed in the asset model.

 In particular it will repeat the following steps every `n` seconds (`n` is fixed in the configuration file):